DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-19-reason-for-rejection-cannot-sponsor-visa.md

 date: 2021-04-19
 ---

-A recent policy change means that [state-funded schools cannot sponsor Student visas](https://www.gov.uk/guidance/recruit-trainee-teachers-from-overseas-accredited-itt-providers#recruit-by-becoming-a-visa-sponsor).
+We have added ‘cannot sponsor visa’ as a reason for rejection.

-This has prompted us to add ‘cannot sponsor visa’ as a reason for rejection.
-It will make it easier for providers to give the right reason and improve our data about why providers reject applications.
+This will make it easier for providers to give the right reason and improve our data about why providers reject applications.

-## Other types of visa available to candidates
+## Types of visa available to candidates

-Although this work is in response to the change in rules for Student visas, other types of visas may be available to candidates.
+Candidates can apply for a Student visa but it cannot be sponsored by a state-funded school.

-Depending on their circumstances and the course they’re applying for, candidates may be eligible for:
+Depending on their circumstances and the course they’re applying for, candidates may also be eligible for:

 - Skilled Worker visa
 - Youth Mobility Scheme visa